 “Three quarters of customers never become profitable, and yet such heavy focus is still placed on acquisition!
 It’s enough to make an economist weep.”
 Ohad Hecht, Emarsys

-On the flip side if you find out how to reduce this it can have one of the biggest positive impacts on your bottom line.
+On the flip side, if you find out how to reduce churn, it can have one of the biggest positive impacts on your bottom line.

 So what can you do about it…